luiscarlosgph/dockerx/README.md

 so your container will run forever.
 This way you can *bash* into it with ```docker exec -it <container id> /bin/bash``` and run GUIs inside the container.

-If you want to run the CMD command defined in the Dockerfile, simply run:
+If you want to run the command defined with CMD in the Dockerfile of your image, simply run:
 ```bash
 $ python3 -m dockerx.run --image <image name> --nvidia <0 or 1> --command None
 ```